25/26 Trade Deadline Analysis

 - Emmanuel Miller is on a two-way contract and will spend the majority of the season playing for the Cleveland Charge.

-Standard League Pickups: De’Andre Hunter
+Deep League Pickups: Dennis Schroder, De’Andre Hunter

 Watch List: Keon Ellis